April 6 – Flying Fish News

 Swimmers should always speak to their coach directly after a race.
 Coaches watch all of their swimmers’ races and talk to them afterwards about how they’re feeling, what they did well, what they could improve upon, etc. If your child comes to you immediately after their race, feel free to give them a quick (wet!) hug, but please redirect them to their coach.
 Thanks!

-What a swimmer should bring:
+What a swimmer should bring to a meet

 - Team suit, goggles, deck shoes, and a Flying Fish swim cap.
 You may want to bring two sets of goggles to play it on the safe side – they have a way of getting lost or breaking!